 Most programmes will use a combination of new and traditional technologies including individual research and online tutorials.
 Once you are registered on a programme you will have access to our virtual learning environment (VLE) called Moodle.
 Depending on your programme you will have access, through Moodle, to a range of learning packages, a growing collection of specially created resources, electronic journals and e-books.

-Learning through Moodle gives you:
+Learning through these platforms gives you:

 - Peer support - online forums provide a way of communication with other students and lecturers

 - Flexible learning style - a learning tool that can accommodate many learning styles, auditory and visual with the possibility of recording lectures

 - Learning reinforcement - you can revisit materials multiple times